 Limitations

-Limited Slack integration requires users to switch between multiple applications, and AI capabilities are basic compared to AI-native solutions that provide intelligent categorization and automation.
+Limited Slack integration requires users to switch between multiple applications, and AI capabilities are basic compared to AI-native ITSM tools that provide intelligent categorization, ticket routing, and automation capabilities.

 Works for Atlassian-centric teams but lacks the deep integrations and AI intelligence needed for improved support workflows.
 It is a good solution for teams already using Atlassian tools and needing basic IT service management functionality within their existing ecosystem.